Grisou13/Runners-Laravel/docs/api.md

 # How the api works in general

 The api uses a module called `dingo/api`.
-This module adds a number of very usefull features to the standard Api declaration of Laravel
+This module adds a number of very useful features to the standard Api declaration of Laravel

-Workflow:
+General workflow on how the api works:

 ![uml/api_workflow.png](uml/api_workflow.png)